Trans-Mexican Volcanic Belt pine–oak forests: Flora

-The chief plant communities are pine forests, pine–oak forests, oak forests, pine–cedar forests, and pine–fir forests.
+The chief plant communities are pine forests, pine–oak forests, oak forests, pine–cedar forests, pine–fir forests, and zacatonal.
 The plant communities vary with elevation and rainfall.

 Pine forests are generally found between 2,275 and 2,600 m.
 Pine–oak forests occur between 2,470 and 2,600 m.
 Pine–cedar forests can be found above 2,700 m.
 Pine–fir forests occur above 3000 m.

 In the pine forests, Montezuma pine (Pinus montezumae) is generally predominant, with smooth-bark Mexican pine (P. pseudostrobus) predominant in more humid areas, and Hartweg's pine (P. hartwegii) and P. tecote in dry areas with shallow soils.
+Pinus veitchii is endemic to the central portion of the ecoregion, which grows in pine–oak and mixed conifer forests from approximately 2500 to 3200 meters elevation, where it is often emergent.

 Pine–fir forests are composed almost entirely of Hartweg's pine (Pinus hartwegii) and sacred fir (Abies religiosa).

 The western portion of the ecoregion, in western Jalisco and Colima states, is home to several endemic species.
 Quercus iltisii is found in the mountains of Jalisco and Colima.
 Quercus cualensis is known only from the Sierra el Cuale in western Jalisco between 1,800 and 2,300 meters elevation, and is endangered.
 Quercus tuitensis is found only in the lower montane forests of Jalisco's Sierra el Tuito.
 Magnolia iltisiana is found in the Manantlán and Cacoma sierras of Jalisco and near Morelia in Michoacán.
 Acer binzayedii is known only from the Sierra de Manantlán.
 Pinus jaliscana is also endemic to western Jalisco, where it is found mostly in the Sierra el Cuale and Sierra el Tuito.